OP-TEE/optee_docs/general/disclosure.rst

 conditions that applies both when it comes to being a taker of information as well as being reporter of security issues.
-It should be noted that it is hard to write rules that you can follow to 100%, since depending on the type of security issues being dealt with it might or might not be possible for the core team and Linaro to re-distribute the information right away.
+It should be noted that it is hard to write rules that you can follow to 100%, since depending on the type of security issues being dealt with it might or might not be possible for TrustedFirmware.org to re-distribute the information right away.

 As an example of when we couldn't follow our rules and disclosure policy was when we got informed (under NDA) about the Spectre and Meltdown issues (this was before it was public knowledge).
-That was considered so sensitive that we weren't even allowed to share or discuss this outside Linaro (employees).
+That was considered so sensitive that we weren't even allowed to share or discuss this outside TrustedFirmware.org.
 But in general, we strive and try to do our best to follow the rules etc that have been defined on this particular page.

 Receiving information
 =====================